In my life this month

 This month is about finishing up all of the major changes I’ve made to my online work.
 I’ve brought this website to a more narrow focus and moved everything else to my older domain (A Quiet Simple Life).
 I am still adding content to A Quiet Simple Life, but am looking forward to writing over there as well.
 I’m setting up a new newsletter provider to make sure newsletters are getting through.
 And I have so much helpful content planned for this website!
+(Update 2018: I took it down to simplify my life.)

 In our homeschool this month